Live Science Verdict

 The main drawbacks are the lack of inbuilt screen, there’s no water bottle holder, the app itself is a little clunky and there is very limited content, but MobiFitness says there will be more workouts added soon.

 If the Mobi Turbo Exercise Bike isn’t the product for you then here are three other exercise bikes on the market to consider:

-If you are looking for a durable, well-designed exercise bike, the Echelon Connect EX3 delivers on performance price (on sale at $1262, was $1595 - with $39.99 monthly subscription).
+If you are looking for a durable, well-designed exercise bike, the Echelon Connect EX3 delivers on performance price.
 This indoor cycling bike has been dubbed the Peloton alternative for good reason: it offers a huge array of live and on-demand spin classes both on and off bike, and is suitable for all fitness levels.
 It comes with 32 magnetic resistance levels for a smooth and quiet ride.
 Its biggest drawback is that it doesn’t come with an inbuilt screen, but it has a moveable mount, which easily fits a tablet or smartphone.

 If money isn’t an issue, the Peloton Bike+ has a great rep for being the crème de la crème of exercise bikes.
 With its solid, heavy frame, it is super quiet and offers a huge variety of live and on-demand workouts, as well as ‘auto-follow’ feature that adjusts the resistance to match the instructor’s.
 It retails at $2145 (plus an extra subscription fee to Peloton app, $39/month) so it’s expensive, but if you want the ultimate home exercise bike, this is the one.